zxlooong/hdcookbook/trunk/DiscCreationTools/cpistrip/README.txt

 convert an audio/video transport stream into the format expected for a Blu-Ray read/write disc (a BD-RE).

-Here's the deal:  In a BD-R disc (a pre-recorded disc), the A/V media files are required to be protected with AACS.
+Here's the deal:  In a BD-ROM disc (a pre-recorded disc), the A/V media files are required to be protected with AACS.
 The transport streams themselves have a flag set to indicate that they were created with the expectation of being protected.